 Our team has to include many different disciplines.
 So we have graphic designers, website designers, writers, coders, marketers and website technicians on our team.
 You might want to think about hiring just a certain trade to help you in your weaker areas.

 For example, you might know exactly how to explain your business, so you don’t need a writer.
 Instead, you might want a graphic designer to help you get your logo and colours and font right.
 Then you can build the website yourself and it will be so much better for having that professional help.

 Make sure your website has your recognisable branding, and clearly explains your business from a customer perspective.

 My biggest tips for your website

 - Keep a record of your domain name and renewal date.

-- Don’t forget to say what you do!
+- Don’t forget to state what you do!